dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 What effect does censorship have on development of society, culture, technology and discourse?
 This can be demonstrated with many examples where restricted discourse led to stagnated development in each of these dimensions of humanity.
+This stagnated discourse leads to dead ends in the graph of knowledge, for individuals and groups.
+Blacklisting and whitelisting knowledge restricts requisite knowledge, without which humanity simply cannot progress further.
 This leads to a phenomenon which is the opposite of the Singularity: progress plateaus.
 In any case, a plateau or stepped progression may be natural, but this is a certainty, given a level of censorship.

 Central to this series is the observation that the global elites could not have misunderstood the progression of technology and it's effect